Interaction induced moir\'e systems in twisted bilayer optical lattices: Conclusions

-\emph{Conclusions.}---The synergy between the ubiquitous inter-species contact interaction and the twist in Bose gases loaded in twisted bilayer optical lattice gives rise to a new type of moir\'e system, namely, the dynamical moir\'e system that hosts a wide range of unique physical phenomena.
-At relatively large hopping amplitude, despite the absence of interlayer tunneling, it can still accommodate moir\'e SF phase similar to the one found in conventional bosonic moir\'e system.
-While in the relatively small hopping regime, this synergy plays an even more prominent role by inducing self-localization between the atoms lying on the two layers, giving rise to rich physics without counterparts in the conventional bosonic moir\'e system.
-These include ``interlocked'' MI, exotic SF and MI phases with discrete rotational symmetry, phases with one layer in SF and the other in MI, localization behavior similar to MBL without extrinsic disorder, and etc. Since both the dynamical moir\'e system itself and its potential experimental realization is even simpler than the conventional bosonic moir\'e system realized in experiments recently \cite{meng_Atomic_2023}, we believe our work will stimulate both further theoretical research on this type of dynamical moir\'e system, especially the possible intrinsic connection between the self-localization found here and MBL, generalization to fermionic systems, as well as experimental effort in searching for these exotic quantum phases.
+{ We have proposed a dynamical moir\'e system induced purely by interlayer particle interaction in twisted bilayer optical lattices,} which hosts a wide range of unique physical phenomena. both the dynamical moir\'e system itself and its experimental realization is even simpler than the conventional bosonic moir\'e system realized in experiments recently \cite{meng_Atomic_2023}, we believe our work will stimulate further theoretical research on this type of dynamical moir\'e system, especially the possible intrinsic connection between the self-localization found here and quasi-MBL, generalization to fermionic systems, as well as experimental effort in searching for these exotic quantum phases. {In addition, while not present in our purely repulsive interlayer system, other exotic quantum phases like pair superfluid and dimerized phases could exist in bilayer systems with attractive interlayer interactions \cite{psf1,psf2}, warranting further study.}